Andreas Söderlund

 }

 First, the @DCI-context tag on top is required for the library to work.
-It can be put in a // comment as well above the function.
+It can be put in a simpler // @DCI-context comment as well, right above the function.

-It may look a bit unusual, due to the capitalized variables and underscored methods.
-The underscore is a syntax limitation that will be explained later, but the capitalization is only a convention.
-UPPERCASE has been used in other examples, similar to a movie script which uses uppercase to highlight importance, but it may be too sore on the eyes, so capitalization could work as a middle ground.
+The Context may look a bit unusual, due to the capitalized variables and underscored methods.
+The underscore is a syntax limitation that will be explained later, but capitalization is only a convention.
+UPPERCASE has been used in other examples, similar to a movie script that uses uppercase to highlight importance, but it may be too sore on the eyes, so capitalization is a middle ground.

 A brief introduction to Roles